 Each participant's account is credited with the participant's contributions, Company's matching contributions and Plan earnings or losses and charged with an allocation of administrative expenses.
-Allocations are based on participant earnings or account balances, as defined.
+Allocations are based on participant earnings or account balances, as defined in the Plan document.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

-Vesting
+Eligibility and Vesting